 The Samsung Galaxy S20 Ultra starts at $1,400, while the 512GB model is $1,600.
-It’s available from all major carriers and from such retailers as Amazon, Best Buy, and Walmart.
+You can find it at every phone carrier, and even from stores like Walmart, Amazon, or Best Buy.

-The Samsung Galaxy Note 20 Ultra is the unquestionable winner here, despite there being hardly any significant differences between the two smartphones.
-It’s breathtaking, it’s massive, and it’s an Android phone worth the investment.
+We have to crown the Samsung Galaxy Note 20 Ultra as the uncontested winner, though there aren’t any major differences between the two devices.
+You’ll thank yourself for buying this spectacular, gargantuan Android phone.
 This phone comes with the useful and versatile S Pen, equals the S20 Ultra in the essential areas, and will easily last you for years to come.